cog1to/podcasts-downloader/README.md

 ### Setup

 The script checks for possible config locations:
-- The first command-line parameter, if provided.
+- The last command-line parameter, if provided.
 - The directory from which the script is executed for `config` file.
 - The `$XDG_CONFIG_HOME/podcasts/config` file.
 - The `$HOME/.podcasts` file.